wgola/WordGame/README.md

 $ docker compose version
 ```

-In order to run this app for development, first you have to create `.env` file inside `server` directory according to `.env.example` pattern - it includes credentials for Atlas database, JWT secret and bcrypt salt (needed for working with hashed passwords stored in database).
+In order to run this app for development, first you have to create `.env` file inside `server` directory according to `.env.example` pattern - it includes credentials for Atlas database and Keycloak's URL and public key of used realm.

 When it's done, you have to start Docker and run following command: